HarlemSquirrel/HarlemSquirrel.github.io/_posts/2019-01-05-monitoring-raspberry-pi-power-and-thermal-issues.markdown

 This byte-sized guy runs on just a few volts typically delivered through micro USB.
 The [current (mA) requirements] depend on what is connected but it can be tempting to grab an old smart phone power brick and cable or order a cheap one online.
 However, if our Pi does not get the juice it needs we can run into all sorts of problems.

-Raspberry Pis can be overclocked and are generally passively cooled which can result in high temperatures under load.
-When temperatures get too the firmware should throttle back to prevent damage.
+A Raspberry Pi can be overclocked and is generally passively cooled which can result in high temperatures under load.
+When temperatures get too high the firmware should throttle back to prevent damage.

 Luckily we have some tools built into [Raspbian], the de facto Linux distribution for Raspberry Pi, to monitor for issues related to power and temperature.
 Enter [`vcgencmd`].
 With this command, we can get information on clock frequency, voltage, temperature, and more.